spedas/pyspedas/docs/source/kyoto.rst

 Kyoto Dst
 ========================================================================
-The routines in this module can be used to load data from the Kyoto Dst mission.
+The routines in this module can be used to load Kyoto Dst data from the World Data Center for Geomagnetism, Kyoto.

 Load the data